youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### describe_patch_baselines

-Lists the patch baselines in your AWS account.
+Lists the patch baselines in your account.

 Type annotations for `boto3.client("ssm").describe_patch_baselines` method.